sandstorm-io/sandstorm/docs/administering/for-work.md

 SAML 2.0 is a passwordless single sign-on protocol.
 It allows a web application such as Sandstorm to request the current user's credentials from a central service, typically administered by a university or corporate IT team.
-Sandstorm's SAML support supports Shibboleth, Okta, Microsoft Active Directory, SimpleSAMLphp, and other SAML services.
+Sandstorm's SAML support is compatible with Shibboleth, Okta, Microsoft Active Directory, SimpleSAMLphp, and other SAML services.

 To enable SAML login on your Sandstorm server, take the following steps: